BioJulia/BioMakie.jl/docs/src/index.md

 ```
 ![structure examples](../assets/vdwcov.png)

-To view a multiple sequence alignment, use the `plotmsa` function with a Pfam MSA or fasta file.
+To view a multiple sequence alignment, use the `plotmsa` or `plotmsa!` function with a Pfam MSA or fasta file.

 ```@example
 using MIToS.MSA